librallu/RICM4Projet/reports/week1/week1.rst

 		Serial.write(bridge.read()); 	// we read it and send it to the serial }

-We are getting the following output from the ONU :
+We are getting the following output from the UNO :

 .. figure:: ressources/screen1.png
 	:alt: arduino bridge test screenshot